-Interest on financial instruments is recognized based on the effective interest method.
+Interest on interest-bearing financial instruments is recognized based on the EIR.

 Trading and securities gain (loss)

 Trading and securities gain or loss on trading securities represents results arising from trading activities including all gains and losses from changes in fair value of financial assets at FVTPL.